-- A. No head coverings such as scarves, bandanas or hats (some areas allow caps in the lab only). - B. No spiked jewelry. - C. Clothing that is tight, flimsy or torn to a point of immodesty may not be worn. - D. Undergarments should not be seen. - E. Cheerleaders must wear pants underneath their uniform - F. Long or bulky coats should not be worn in the classroom. - G. Safety glasses must be worn in technical labs.
+- A. No head coverings such as scarves, bandanas, hoodies or skull caps will be permitted. (some areas allow head coverings in the lab only).
+All head coverings must be removed for the Pledge of Allegiance. - B. No blankets. - C. No spiked jewelry. - D. Clothing that is tight, flimsy or torn to a point of immodesty may not be worn. - E. Undergarments should not be seen. - F. Cheerleaders must wear pants underneath their uniform - G. Long or bulky coats should not be worn in the classroom. - H. Safety glasses must be worn in technical labs.